saintmac/vyte-api-v2-doc/docs/guides/use-simple-locator.md

 ## Create the location
 There are two ways to create locations:
 * Using `POST` at `/v2/locators` while creating the locator for the first time.
-Useful if you create the locator and already have the lict of locations;
+Useful if you create the locator and already have the list of locations;
 * Using `POST` at `/v2/locators/:locator_id/locations`.
 Useful if you need to add new location to the existing locator.

 Let's have a look at the second one :